majesticio/whisper-server/README.md

 # Whisper Server
 ------------
-Fast inference transcriptions using docker and whisper.
-Compiled for an RTX 4090 *this only works with 16-bit WAV files, see below*
+>Fast inference via REST API to make audio transcriptions using docker and whisper.
+Compiled for an RTX 4090

+*this only works with 16-bit WAV files, see below*

 ## Setup